Pair-Matching: Links Prediction with Adaptive Queries: Constrained Optimal Pair-Matching

 The previous informal discussion suggests to extend the algorithm described in Section~\ref{sec:algo} for the unconstrained case.
 This extension, fully described and commented in Section \ref{sec:algo_contraint}, still proceeds in $3$ steps and goes as follows.
 The first step of the constrained algorithm is essentially the same as the first step of the unconstrained algorithm, with $\sqrt{T}$ replaced by $B=(B_{T}\wedge \sqrt{T})/2$.
 In this first step, all pairs are sampled among a set of $B/\log(sB)\leq B_T$ nodes, so the constraint cannot be violated.
 Then, to keep the sampling-regret under control while not violating the {\bf (SpS)} contraint, the trick is to apply recursively a variant of the screening algorithm in Step~2 and repeat these screenings until a total number of $\Theta(T/(B_{T}\wedge \sqrt{T}))$ nodes are correctly classified, with a small proportion of error.
 Finally, one can sample at most $B_T\wedge \sqrt{T}$ pairs for each of these nodes in Step 3 with a controlled regret.
 The resulting algorithm extends the unconstrained one of Section~\ref{sec:algo} where $B_T\wedge \sqrt{T}=\sqrt{T}$ and where the screening step is only applied once.
 This extension is fully described in Section~\ref{sec:algo_contraint}.

 To illustrate the theorem, one can discuss the results with the constraint $B_{T}=T^\gamma$, where $0<\gamma\leq 1/2$.
-In this case, the optimal sampling-regret is of order $T\wedge (T^{1-\gamma}/s)$.
+As mentioned in the introduction, this situation arises with $\gamma=1-1/\alpha$ when $T=n^{\alpha}$, and when, for fairness reasons, the algorithm is required to sample at most $B_{T}=cT/n=cT^{1-1/\alpha}$ times each node.
+In this case, the optimal sampling-regret is of order $T\wedge (T^{1-\gamma}/s)$ which becomes, in the example discussed in introduction the mentioned rate $T\wedge T^{1/\alpha}/s$.
 It follows that any pair-matching algorithm that is $T^\gamma$-sparse up to time $T$ (besides satisfying {\bf (NR)} and {\bf (IL)}) has linear sampling-regret up to time $s^{-1/\gamma}$.
 On the other hand, there exist strategies with optimal sampling-regret of order $T^{1-\gamma}/s$ after time $s^{-1/\gamma}$.

 Notice that the sparse sampling property $N_{a}(\psi,T)\leq B_{T}$ only constrains the algorithm at the time horizon $T$.
 This time horizon has therefore to be specified beforehand for this constraint to be defined.
 In many practical situations, this specification is not reasonable and a more realistic constraint takes the form: $N_{a}(\psi,t)\leq B_{t}$ at any time $t\in \ac{1,\ldots,T}$.
-In the case where $B_{t}=\Theta(t^{\gamma}/(\log t)^{\tau})$, the constraint can be enforced using a doubling trick, without enlarging the regret by more than a multiplicative numerical constante.
+In the case where $B_{t}=\Theta(t^{\gamma}/(\log t)^{\tau})$, the constraint can be enforced using a doubling trick, without enlarging the regret by more than a multiplicative numerical constant.
 This doubling trick is discussed in detail in Section~\ref{sec:doubling-contraint}.